Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 3

 to be quite satisfactory.

-The many troops Commander of the
+The Army Corps Commander also the

-Divisional Commander after inspecting the post
+Divisional Commander after inspecting the post,

 expressed their appreciation of the work done